etcoin-project/etcoin-explorer/README.md

 Example result not shown.

-## Other monero examples
+## Other etcoin examples

-Other examples can be found on  [github](https://github.com/moneroexamples?tab=repositories).
+Other examples can be found on  [github](https://github.com/etcoinexamples?tab=repositories).
 Please know that some of the examples/repositories are not finished and may not work as intended.